zicotjia/vuepress-homepage/docs/courses/README.md

 The second assignment it on using Spark to extract raw data from .csv file and transform into various dataframes to train a machine learning model to predict weather.

-# Courses Currently Enrolling

-**CS3103 (Computer Networks Practice)**
-- Learn network protocols that is commonly used in the internet to a greater details (DHCP, ARP, NDP, IPSEC, DNSSEC, etc).
-Include implementing some of the networking protocols in labs.

 **CS3230 (Design and Analysis of Algorithms)**
 - Learn different techniques to design and analyse algorithms and preparing to learn more advanced algorithms.

 **CS4224 (Distributed Database)**
 - Learn in-depth on the concepts and management of data in a distributed environment.
 It covers distributed data management and includes distribution design, data integration, distributed query processing and optimization, distributed transaction management, and replication.

-- Project is to implement a distributed database to fulfill the specification of an app in Citus.
+- Learnt to setup Citus in multiple machines and run queries on it.

+- Designed and implemented a distributed database using Citus 14 for an inventory and ordering system, hosted in 5 machines in NUS's computer cluster.
+Tested alternatives sharding strategy, schemas and benchmarked their performance.

+- Achieved A+ grade.

 **CS5239 (Computer System Performance Analysis)**
 - Audited Since its a master-level course.

 - Learnt about computer performance evaluation and capacity planning.
-Learn the techniques to profile programs/systems to find performance bottlenecks, predict performance limits and characteris present a future workload.
+Learnt the techniques to profile programs/systems to find performance bottlenecks, predict performance limits and characteris present a future workload.
+Utilise theorem such as CAP theorem, little's law for profiling

-**CP4101 (B.Comp.
-Dissertation)**
-- Dissertation topic: Volumetric Video Toolkit in Rust

-- Work on making improvements, introduce new features to a volumetric video toolkit in Rust, focusing on making more effective point cloud compression and more performant encoding and decoding.

-- Currently working on implementing the originally C++ MPEC-PCC-TMC2 encoder in Rust, removing unused featured and making modifications to optimise encoding speed.
+# Courses Currently Enrolling
+**CS3247 (Game Development)**
+- Learnt game design and programming.

+- Make game in Unreal Engine 5.

+**CS4247 (Graphics Rendering Techniques)**
+- Continuation of CS3241.
+Learnt more about the techniques to achieve real-time 3d rendering using modern OpenGL.

+- Learnt how GPU & shaders are used in the rendering pipeline in modern OpenGL.
+Write shader code in GLSL to achieve certain rendering effect.

 <style lang="stylus">